The-Software-Guild/assessment-3-mongo-jmchiang1/README.md

 - [x] Assignee

 - [ ] All Data created should be saved in MongoDB.
 And displayed in an INTERACTIVE table.
-I should be able to click on cells and interact with each bug by seeign more details, leaving notes, adjusting due date, etc, ...etc.
+I should be able to click on cells and interact with each bug by seeing more details, leaving notes, adjusting due date, etc, ...etc.
 - [ ] Build a programming logic that every bug should be resolve in 3 days, after third the day the unresolved bug should be highlighted.
 - [ ] Add one more field to show the leftover days to fix the bug (Total time is 3 days from the day bug is assigned).

 Step-4: Styling
-Make you entire application fully-styled and responsive per the past requirements.
+- [x] Make you entire application fully-styled and responsive per the past requirements.

-Make sure that our application is RESTfull, meaning status codes & error handlign included for all backend functionality along with verbose and UI friendly updates (red notice when soemthign is not added correctly, a note saying somethign was successfully deleted, ... etc)
+- [x] Make sure that our application is RESTfull, meaning status codes & error handlign included for all backend functionality along with verbose and UI friendly updates (red notice when soemthign is not added correctly, a note saying somethign was successfully deleted, ... etc)